chrisheunen/iqpl/qiskit.md

     qc1.compose(qc4)

-Finally, we can output a `QuantumCircuit` to an OpenQASM 2.0 string using the `qasm` method:
+Finally, we can output a `QuantumCircuit` to an OpenQASM 2.0 string using the `qasm` method.

 ### Deutsch-Jozsa algorithm